cerealcoder/aws-cdk-serverless-timer/README.md

 There is an assumption that reading dynamodb and enqueuing an SQS event takes less time than whatever work the Lambda timer "callback" is doing.
 If this is not true, scaling will be limited.

+# Development

+THis project uses [projen](https://github.com/projen/projen) and thus you should not edit `package.json` and other such files directly.
+See the `projen` documentation for instructions.
+Most common tasks are of the `yarn run task` variety.

+## Interactive development using Docker
+a `docker-compose.yml` is available for development.
+To run interactive development:

+    docker-cdompose run code /bin/bash

+## Testing
+`yarn run test` in interactive mode.

+The unit test is very limited, just makes sure that CDK will successfully synthesize a CFT template.
+See the corresponding repo `aws-cdk-serverless-timer-test` for full integration tests.